timescale/docs/cloud/multi-factor-authentication.md

 You can use two-factor authentication to log in to your Timescale Cloud account.
-Two-factor authentication, also known as two-step verification or 2FA, enables secure logins that requires a second authentication code in addition to the user password.
-You require an authentication code, provided by the Google Authenticator app on your mobile device.
+Two-factor authentication, also known as two-step verification or 2FA, enables secure logins that requires an authentication code in addition to your user password.
+The code is provided by an app on your mobile device, such as Google Authenticator.

 ### Before you begin: